MGCodesandStats/hotel-modelling/README.md

 # Predicting Hotel Cancellations with Machine Learning

 The purpose of this project is to predict hotel cancellations for two separate hotels in Portugal, both on a classification and time series basis.
 Included in the GitHub repository are the datasets and notebooks for all models run.
+The Python version used is 3.6.5.

 Each individual article with relevant findings can be accessed as below: